 When you double-click a disk image, Mac OS X mounts it and opens a Finder window showing its top-level contents.
 Layouts let you control the appearance of this window: the window position, background picture, view options, and icon positions.
+Additionally, when you create a disk image with a layout, DropDMG sets it to automatically open the window when mounting the image or inserting a disc burned from the image.

-Use the + button to create a new license and the - button or the Delete key to remove one.
+Use the + button to create a new layout and the - button or the Delete key to remove one.
 Several commands are available in the action menu and contextual menu: